Best Beretta 92D Holsters

 This holster offers excellent retention and ease of draw.
 It’s simple to adjust for a perfect fit, and the belt clips won’t come loose.
-It’s made out of premium leather, and the front is molded to fit your specific Beretta 92D like a glove.
+It’s made out of premium leather, and perfect fit your Beretta models like 92, 92F, 92FS, 92D Pistols.
 You can wear it inside or outside your pants for either IWB or OWB carry; you don’t have to undo your belt to put this one on.
 This holster also works well with both right-handed and left-handed users.
 It comes with steel-reinforced rivet attachment points that won’t fail under stress, and it will hold up for years of heavy use.
 You can even get a matching magazine holster to complete the set.

 The front is molded for a perfect fit, and the belt clips are strong enough to stay in place no matter how much you move around.
 It’s also versatile, allowing left-handed and right-handed use with equal ease.
 You can use this holster even with a light or laser mounted on your Beretta 92D, but it might take a bit of trial and error to get the design right.
 It’s a great holster, apart from this one issue.
 Crossbreed hand craft Holsters include a limited lifetime warranty against defects in materials and workmanship.
 The only real downside is that it’s not made out of Kydex, so you have to wear an undershirt or long-sleeve shirt to prevent printing.